-95 The hydrology and natural flow regime in Butte Valley have previously been of limited 96 study due to the limited number of surface water features.
-There are no stream gauges 97 within the Butte Valley basin boundary.
-Historical surface water flows were recorded 98 within the watershed along Butte Creek and Antelope Creek at USGS stations 11490500, 99 11489500, and 114900000, with no recent data.
-Reporting on Antelope Creek near 100 Tenant from 1952 to 1979, on Antelope Creek nearer Macdoel from 1921 to 1922, and 101 along Butte Creek during two periods, from 1921 to 1922 and from 1952 to 1960.
+The hydrology and natural flow regime in Butte Valley have previously been of limited study due to the limited number of surface water features.
+There are no stream gauges within the Butte Valley basin boundary.
+Historical surface water flows were recorded within the watershed along Butte Creek and Antelope Creek at USGS stations 11490500, 11489500, and 114900000, with no recent data.
+Reporting on Antelope Creek near Tenant from 1952 to 1979, on Antelope Creek nearer Macdoel from 1921 to 1922, and along Butte Creek during two periods, from 1921 to 1922 and from 1952 to 1960.

-- Data gaps were identified in historical and current information for this component of the HCM.
+Data gaps were identified in historical and current information for this component of the HCM.
 Streamflow records contain significant data gaps any recent data since 1980.
-In addition, Ikes, Prather, Muskgrave, and Harris creeks also drain into Butte Valley but have - no records.
-Data gaps were identified in the development of this section. - 106
+In addition, Ikes, Prather, Muskgrave, and Harris creeks also drain into Butte Valley but have no records.
+Data gaps were identified in the development of this section.

-107 Identification of Groundwater Dependent Ecosystems
+Identification of Groundwater Dependent Ecosystems

-Data from the National Wetlands Inventory, The Nature Conservancy, and other sources (as detailed in Section 2.2.1.8) was used to identify groundwater dependent ecosystems (GDEs) in the Basin.
-While the results of the initial GDE inventory were evaluated by the

-111 Surface Water Ad Hoc Committee, physical verification has not been completed.
-There

-- is therefore some uncertainty between riparian and non-riparian GDEs that were mapped - and the existence and extent of these GDEs on the ground. - 114
+Data from the National Wetlands Inventory, The Nature Conservancy, and other sources (as detailed in Section 2.2.2.7) was used to identify groundwater dependent ecosystems (GDEs) in the Basin.
+While the results of the initial GDE inventory were evaluated by the Technical Advisory Committee, physical verification has not been completed.
+Uncertainty exists regarding habitat maps and presence of certain species in the Basin.
+Additionally, groundwater levels near the GDEs are poorly constrained and the groundwater level monitoring network must be expanded appropriately.
+There is therefore some uncertainty between riparian and non-riparian GDEs that were mapped and the existence and extent of these GDEs on the ground.